opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

     - Click a parameter icon and drag to display or hide all the columns or curves you pass upon.

-    - Right-click the folder and choose Show Animated Only from the menu that opens to display or hide only the animated columns or curves related to its parameters.
+    - Right-click the folder and choose **Show Animated Only** from the menu that opens to display or hide only the animated columns or curves related to its parameters.

-    - Right-click the folder and choose Show All from the menu that opens to display or hide all columns or curves related to its parameters.
+    - Right-click the folder and choose **Show All** from the menu that opens to display or hide all columns or curves related to its parameters.

-.. tip:: **To open the Function Curve Editor in a separate window:**
+.. tip:: **To open the Graph Editor in a separate window:**

-    1. Make sure the option Function Curve Editor Opens in Popup is selected from the Function Editor dropdown menu, in the Preferences > Interface window.
+    1. Make sure the option **Graph Editor Opens in Popup** is selected from the **Function Editor:** dropdown menu, in the Preferences > Interface window.
+(Restart OpenToonz).

-    2. Click the Function Editor Toggle button (|schematic|) in the top bar of the Function Editor.
+    2. Click the **Function Editor Toggle** button (|schematic|) in the top bar of the Function Editor.

-.. tip:: **To open the spreadsheet in a separate window:**
+.. tip:: **To open the Spreadsheet in a separate window:**

-    1. Make sure the option Spreadsheet Opens in Popup is selected from the Function Editor dropdown menu, in the Preferences > Interface window.
+    1. Make sure the option **Spreadsheet Opens in Popup** is selected from the **Function Editor:** dropdown menu, in the Preferences > Interface window.
+(Restart OpenToonz).

-    2. Click the Function Editor Toggle button (|schematic|) in the top bar of the Function Editor.
+    2. Click the **Function Editor Toggle** button (|schematic|) in the top bar of the Function Editor.

-.. tip:: **To switch between spreadsheet and Function Curve Editor in the Function Editor:**
+.. tip:: **To switch between Spreadsheet and Graph Editor in the Function Editor:**

-    1. Make sure the option Toggle Between Function Curve Editor and Spreadsheet is selected from the Function Editor dropdown menu, in the Preferences > Interface window.
+    1. Make sure the option **Toggle Between Graph Editor and Spreadsheet** is selected from the **Function Editor:** dropdown menu, in the Preferences > Interface window.
+(Restart OpenToonz).

-    2. Click the Function Editor Toggle button (|schematic|) in the top bar of the Function Editor.
+    2. Click the **Function Editor Toggle** button (|schematic|) in the top bar of the Function Editor.

-.. tip:: **To scroll the spreadsheet:**
+.. tip:: **To scroll the Spreadsheet:**

     Do one of the following: